apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 The ARBAC checks include the following:

-1. All service invocations map to DelAccessMgr.checkAccess calls using an ADMIN perm that corresponding with the service/API being called, e.g. *org.apache.directory.fortress.core.impl.AdminMgrImpl.addUser*.
+1. All service invocations map to DelAccessMgr.checkAccess calls using an ADMIN perm that corresponding with the service/API being called, e.g. objectName **org.apache.directory.fortress.core.impl.AdminMgrImpl**, operation name: **addUser**.
+ This ADMIN perm will be executed automatically during the call to the **userAdd** service (if ARBAC checking is enabled)
  This means at least one ADMIN role activates that has been granted the required permission.

+2. The Apache Fortress REST **roleAsgn**, **roleDeasgn**, **roleGrant** and **roleRevoke** services map to the **assignUser**, **deassignUser**, **grantPermission**, **revokePermission** Apache Fortress Core AdminMgr APIs respectively.
-2. The *assignUser*, *deassignUser*, *grantPermission*, *revokePermission* APIs enforce administrative authority over the RBAC role being targeted.
+ During service dispatch to the APIs, the runtime will enforce ADMIN authority over the particular RBAC role that is being targeted in the HTTP request.
- This is being done by establishing a range of roles (hierarchically), for which the target role falls inside.
+ These checks are based on a range of roles (hierarchically), for which the target role must fall inside.
- For example, the following top-down contains an RBAC role hierarchy for a fictional software development organization:
+ For example, the following top-down contains a sample RBAC role hierarchy for a fictional software development organization:

  ```
         CTO